dimanikulin/dimanikulin/MultimediaIRSystems.md

-# Headline
-What are Multimedia IR systems?
+# What are Multimedia IR systems?

-Overview of Multimedia Information Retrieval (IR) Systems and User Needs

-# Article description
 This article discusses the concept of Multimedia Information Retrieval (IR) systems and their potential uses for both ordinary users and professionals.
 The article provides an overview of Multimedia IR systems, explaining how they extract semantic information from various sources, such as audio, image, and video.
 The article also highlights the importance of metadata, tags, and content in the search process, and how the indexing and storage functionality for multimedia information is implemented by these systems.